Raycoms/Kauri-Public/README.md

 As such, for 100 nodes, considering a fanout of 10, there are 11 internal nodes (server1) and 89 remaining nodes (server).
 This helps to balance internal nodes more equally over the different physical machines to reduce potential interference.

-Note: At the given moment, only the 'bls' mode is supported.
+Note: To run HotStuff with libsec (vanilla), switch to the latest-libsec branch.

 Finally, to run the experiments, simply run: